99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 SAM local "start-api" subcommand allows you to run your serverless application locally for quick development and testing.
 For example it creates a local HTTP server that acts as a proxy for API Gateway and invokes your Lambda functions based on the AWS SAM template.

-SAM supports the following resource types:!!
+SAM supports the following resource types:
 - AWS::Serverless::Api
 - AWS::Serverless::Application
 - AWS::Serverless::Function